Beta Fish Swim Bladder Disease

 Garlic has been known for its potential antibacterial and anti-inflammatory properties.
 Adding small amounts of crushed garlic to the betta fish’s food can help enhance its immune system and support overall health.
 However, it is important to consult with a fish expert or veterinarian before incorporating garlic into the fish’s diet.

-See also Gas Bubble Disease Fish
+See also Fish Disease Chart

 When to Seek Veterinary Help